mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3814 Psion.md

 This chapter also provides several new careers tailored specifically to psions with certain talents.
-There is therefore the Temporal Agency career, the Inter-Dimensional Agent career and the Psion- Spacefarer career.
+There is therefore the Temporal Agency career, the Inter-Dimensional Agent career and the Psion-Spacefarer career.
 These are careers designed to use the advanced talents found in the next chapter and both players and Referees will need to be familiar with those talents (and Referees allow them in the first place, as part of the campaign).